Nestvold/Stacc-KYC-Assignment/README.md

 ## Assignment description

+I did a fullstack approach, frontend (React + acios), backend (java + spring framework) and a cloud based storage in MongoDB.

 Started by brainstorming and doing some scetches.
 After some time I decided that a visual architecture would help.
 By using **Lucidcharts** I managed to draw an arcitecture.

 ![Arcitecture](assets/Arcitecture.png)